akanda/akanda/docs/source/operation.rst

 using Python's debugger.
-This is particularly useful for development purposes and understanding the nature of the :py:mod:`akanda.rug` state machine, but it's also useful for debugging problematic routers as an operator; a common pattern for determining why a router VM won't boot is to place the router in `debug mode`::
+This is particularly useful for development purposes and understanding the nature of the :py:mod:`akanda.rug` state machine, but it's also useful for debugging problematic routers as an operator; a common pattern for determining why a Service VM won't boot is to place the router in `debug mode`::

     $ rug-ctl router debug <router-id>